carloviloria/carloviloria.github.io/essays/the-right-recipe.md

 ## Sticking to the Recipe

 Much like a chef follows a recipe meticulously, I stick to design patterns to craft clean, efficient code.
 Just as a recipe lists out ingredients and steps, a design patterns outlines or lays out a tried-and-true method for solving recurring problems in software design.
 It's the playbook that shapes the structure of our code and guides our development process.
+By sticking to the status quo that is design patterns, I can ensure that my code is well-organized, consistent, and easy to maintain.

 ## Some Recipes are more complex than others